zrcni/kubernetes-sidecar-example/README.md

 ## kubernetes-sidecar-example

-Replace <PROJECT-ID> in deployment.yaml with Google Cloud project id
+Replace \<PROJECT-ID\> with Google Cloud project id in deployment.yaml

 The docker-compose is only for local development.